 Sync across team members?

-Please check the article about team collaboration.
+Please read the article on team collaboration.

 - Sync via iCloud Drive